 In our deep dive into prosecutorial misconduct, we find prosecutors not only hiding evidence from the defense, but actively working with MPD and deputies to fabricate evidence, while judges give the nod to gross miscarriages of justice.
 This did not start with Amy Weirich, we also show that the culture of “winning at all costs” was endemic during Bill Gibbons tenure as Shelby DA.

-Our story includes two women who are suing the City, three prosecutors and three MPD cops for falsified evidence, a death row inmate whose trial featured a paid confidential informant who gave contradictory statements to media, and six other defendants whose prosecutors used the same unreliable CI to obtain false convictions.
+Our story includes April Malone and Celitria Watson, who are suing the City, three prosecutors and three MPD cops for falsified evidence, a death row inmate whose trial featured a paid confidential informant who gave contradictory statements to media, and six other defendants whose prosecutors used the same unreliable CI to obtain false convictions.
 One of the defendants in these cases was mysteriously killed.

-Six defendants were arrested in 1997 for faked pot sales to a CI and subsequently prosecuted.
+Six defendants, including three jailer deputies, were arrested in 1997 for faked pot sales to a CI and subsequently prosecuted.
 Earley Story is still fighting his conviction after twenty years.

 See also: our post about how Memphis Shelby Crime Commission, Amy Weirich and MPD invented a totally illegal new entry point into the criminal justice system with Authorization of Agency, which has hooked children as young as eleven into the criminal justice system.